 When to use Black Duck

 Black Duck fits enterprises with large open-source portfolios where license compliance carries real legal consequences.
-It is built for regulated industries, M&A due diligence, and organizations shipping commercial products that include open-source components.
+The typical buyer is in healthcare, finance, or defense, doing M&A due diligence, or shipping commercial products built on top of open-source components.

 Strengths: